Ennis Haywood

 Ennis Haywood (December 5, 1979 - May 11, 2003) was an American football running back in the National Football League for the Dallas Cowboys.
 He played college football at Iowa State University.

-Early years
+Early life

 Haywood attended Dallas Carter High School.
 As a senior, he had to overcome an injury to collect 800 rushing yards, 10 touchdowns and 85 tackles on defense.
 He received third-team All-area honors.

 He received honor roll recognition during all of his four years with a 3.50 GPA.

 College career

 Haywood accepted a football scholarship from Iowa State University.
 As a true freshman, he was the backup running back behind Darren Davis.
 He had 30 carries for 178 yards (5.9-yard avg.) and 2 touchdowns.

 As a sophomore, he remained the backup running back behind Davis, collecting 55 carries for 278 yards (5.1-yard avg.) and 3 touchdowns.
 He rushed for 178 yards and one touchdown in the season opener against Indiana State University, after replacing an injured Davis.

 As a junior, he was named the starter at running back after Davis graduated, sharing the backfield with future NFL quarterback Sage Rosenfels.
 He registered 229 carries for 1,237 yards (led the Big 12 Conference), a 5.4-yard average, 8 touchdowns and 25 receptions for 211 yards.
 He rushed for 241 yards and 2 touchdowns against Baylor University.
 He contributed to the team having a 9–3 record and posting the school's first bowl win.

 As a senior, he shared the backfield with future NFL quarterback Seneca Wallace.
 He registered 258 carries for 1,169 yards, a 4.5-yard average, 14 rushing touchdowns (tied for sixth in school history) and 20 receptions for 138 yards.
 He led the Big 12 Conference in rushing and was ranked 10th nationally with a 123.7 rushing yards-per-game average, becoming the seventh Iowa State running back to reach 1,000 yards in at least 2 seasons, while contributing to the school having back to back bowl appearances.
 He had 189 rushing yards and 4 touchdowns against the University of Kansas.

 He finished his college career with 2,862 rushing yards (fifth in school history), 27 rushing touchdowns (sixth in school history), 3,468 all-purpose yards (fourth in school history) and a 5.0 yards per carry average (second in school history).
 He only lost one fumble and Iowa State had a 12–0 record when Haywood rushed for 100 yards.